 Instead, wait for the day of the shot to explain why they need it.
 You can say it will keep them, their friends and their loved ones safe and will help everyone return to a more normal life, like before the pandemic.

-“Explain the importance of why they’re receiving the vaccine,” Dr. Davis says.
+“Explain the importance of why they’re receiving the vaccine,” says Stephanie Duggins Davis, MD, physician-in-chief at UNC Children’s and chair of the Department of Pediatrics at the UNC School of Medicine.
 “They’re going to have just a very brief amount of pain compared to having to quarantine for several days if they acquire the virus, or they may become symptomatic.”

 3. Plan ahead if your child has a history of fainting.